 The complexity of interrelated social and ecological systems and changes demands design solutions from a whole systems design perspective, which is at the core of my interests and skills in sustainability science and engineering design.
 Everything is connected, and any decision or any design has consequences.
 Designing the transformation towards a sustainable society is becoming increasingly challenging, while systemic design or “whole systems design”, as discussed in Blozzard and Klotz (2012), is a rather young, interdisciplinary field (Figure 1).

-My experience in engineering design research through my work with my eco innovation and sustainable design lab Grown feeds my interest in design research.
+My experience in engineering design research through my work with the eco innovation and sustainable design lab Grown feeds my interest in design research.
 I have signed responsible for product and process design, and communication design, combining engineering design research, design of products, business design, and communication design.
 I led and published the first environmental and social life cycle analysis (LCA) of skis in the leading Journal of Industrial Ecology, on sustainable technical product design (Luthe et al. 2013).
 We use this LCA for the social-ecological design of skis and propose a systems approach including virtual development techniques for sustainable technical product design.

 Putting a sustainability vision first.
 Applying a systemic design process fueled by creative open innovation and participatory brainstorming methods, using backcasting and abductive logic and a cross-validation of solutions – this is one approach to sustainable resource management.